pedrib/PoC/advisories/Cisco/cisco_ise_rce.md

 </Settings>
 ```

-This will result in an alert box being popped in the browser.
+This will result in an alert box being popped in the browser, which means Javascript code was executed in the browser.
 This vulnerability can be exploited by an unauthenticated attacker.

 ### #2: Unsafe Flex AMF Java Object Deserialization